MauxC/Vaheim-Auto_pin_ressources_and_structures/README.md

 ## Configuration
 The mod will auto generate the configuration file if it doesn't exist yet in Steam\steamapps\common\Valheim\BepInEx\config.
-You can edit it to adjust the mod to your preferances.
+You can edit it to adjust the mod to your preferences.